aurelienkochalski/portfolio/README.md

 This project also implements _web font generation from SVG icons_ and _custom font subsetting_ in order to optimize loading time.

 A special effort was made to ensure best performances, accessibiliity and SEO.
-This website reach the maximum score of 100% on Google Lighthouse :
+At the time of writing, this website reach the maximum score of 100% on Google Lighthouse :

 ![preview](https://raw.githubusercontent.com/aurelienkochalski/portfolio/dev/public/images/lighthouse-score.png)